📣SCRIPT SALE! Treat yourself to an easier Fall. Save 30% on 5+ perusal scripts with code SPRING30 before May 3 and head into summer stress-free.

 Playwriting Exercise: Inner Monologue

-• Where do they live?
+- Where do they live?
 How do they live?
+(Is it neat, messy, minimalist, cramped, spacious?)

-4. Write the inner monologue of this person.
+5. Lastly, students will write a half-page to one-page inner monologue for this character.
 What are they really thinking about?
-Focus on inner thoughts that counter their outer persona.
-If they are calmly doing something on the outside, focus on an opposing emotion for their inner thoughts.
+Focus on the idea that their inner thoughts counter their outside persona.
+Remember, they’re doing something mundane on the outside, so choose an opposing emotion for their inner thoughts.
+What do they want that they can’t say or share?

 Related Articles